byr0n3/Xenia/README.md

 `Person.cs` contains the model that the JSON data will be based off of.
 We define a `JsonSerializerContext` to help the C# runtime figure out how to turn the model into JSON.
-This is a lot faster than letting the C# runtime run reflection on the model in runtime, and allows for Native AOT support.
+This is a lot faster than letting the C# runtime run reflection on the model, and allows for Native AOT support.
 Note how the struct extends from `IJson<T>`.
 This will allow you to easily return the JSON data in the request handler.

 In the request handler, simply call `response.AppendJson(in request, in StatusCodes.Status200OK, model);` to write the